Reporters are leaving newsrooms for newsletters, their own ‘mini media empire’

 The platform handles the technical end of newsletter production in exchange for 10 percent of subscription revenue.
 The creators own all content, plus their mailing lists.
 Newsletters do not feature ads.

 Substack declined to provide detailed statistics on its readership or registrations.
-But its website says that “more than 100,000 people pay to subscribe to writers” across its network, and that the “top writers are making hundreds of thousands of dollars a year.”
-The platform also has some big-name backers in Andreessen Horowitz and Y Combinator, from which it raised $15.3 million in Series A funding last year.
-It’s also attracted a number of prominent writers.
+Its website says “more than 100,000 people pay to subscribe to writers” across its network and the “top writers are making hundreds of thousands of dollars a year.”
+The platform has big-name backers in Andreessen Horowitz and Y Combinator, from which it raised $15.3 million in Series A funding last year.
+It has also attracted a number of prominent writers.

 Columnist Matt Taibbi left Rolling Stone in April to write on Substack full time.
-Andrew Sullivan did the same last week, leaving New York Magazine to resurrect his blog The Dish.
+Andrew Sullivan did the same last week, leaving New York Magazine to resurrect his blog the Dish.
 Joan Niesen, a Sports Illustrated staff writer who was laid off in October, shortly after the magazine’s sale, started a free Substack newsletter last week.

 News outfits had backed away from newsletters in the early 2010s, convinced email would go out of style as social media platforms — especially Facebook — took off.
-But social media sites are governed by algorithms which put some distance between publishers and readers.
+But social media sites are governed by algorithms, which put distance between publishers and readers.
 Email bridges that gap, experts say, because consumers are willing to pay for quality content from creators they trust and who make them feel part of a community.

 “Email is so important because it’s one of the most effective tools for building relationships,” said Dan Oshinsky, the founder of newsletter consultancy Inbox Collective and former newsletter director at the New Yorker and BuzzFeed.
 “If I want to get to know a reader better, for them to get to know me better, to establish trust, for them to build a habit with me, there’s nothing that does it better than email.”